 Okay if you have more than one house or flat sharing the system you have to treat each property separately and add up the P values.
-So, for instance, you have 3 houses, a 1 bed a 2 bed and a 3 bed, then the minimum size of the tank would be 12P.
+So, for instance, you have 3 houses, a 1 bed a 2 bed, and a 3 bed, then the minimum size of the tank would be 12P.
 So the 1 bed = 3P the 2bed = 4P and the 3 Bed 5P.
 All of these rules hold up to a result of 12P.

 If you have a house or group of houses that exceed 12P.
-Then some reduction can be made to the minimum size of the tank.
-Basically use the method we have used up until this point to calculate a P-value.
+Then some reductions can be made to the minimum size of the tank.
+Basically, use the method we have used up until this point to calculate a P-value.
 You can then multiply this by 0.9.
-So, for instance, you had 3 x 3-bed houses, this would create a P value of 15, this can be reduced to give 15 x 0.9 = 13.5 P. For P values of between 26 and 50 you can use a factor of 0.8 should you wish.
+So, for instance, you had 3 x 3-bed houses, this would create a P value of 15, this can be reduced to give 15 x 0.9 = 13.5 P. For P values of between 26 and 50, you can use a factor of 0.8 should you wish.
 If you go over 50 P seek expert advice.

 Regulation Plus considerations

 Okay so now you have a minimum size of the tank that Building Control will allow.
 Further downward modification is not allowed.
 But what if you are lucky enough to have an 8-bed house with only 2 of you living there for say half the year, with the rest spent in Monaco?
 Firstly, you shouldn’t be wasting your time reading this!
 The issue with this is that most sewage treatment plants are designed to run per the population size.
 If the tanks are under loaded they may not run correctly and the effluent quality may diminish.